JohnRizkallah26/JohnRizkallah26.github.io/index.md

   <details>
     <summary>👤 About</summary>
     <div class="dropdown-content">
-      I am originally from Rochester, NY & attended both Hilton and Brockport High Schools.
+    I am originally from Rochester, NY, and attended both Hilton and Brockport High Schools.
 Upon graduation in 2017, I enlisted in the US Navy as an Operations Specialist.
 I spent 3 years abroad in Rota, Spain.
-During this tour I traveled 12 countries and gained valuble experience in technology.
-In 2021 I transferred to Jacksonville, FL.
-During this tour, I was sent back overseas and provided support to Centcom.
-During this period, I also met my Wife Lexi.
-In 2023 I transferred to NAS Key West where I serve as a Tactical Air Controller.
-I had my Son "Eli" here, and have made plenty of memories with my wife.
-I have spent much of this period hammering out cybersecurity education and certifications.
-I will be leaving the Navy in 2026, and will be working as a Cybersecurity Administrator.
+During this tour, I traveled to 12 countries and gained valuable experience in technology.
+In 2021, I transferred to Jacksonville, FL.
+During this tour, I was sent back overseas and provided support to CENTCOM.
+During this period, I also met my wife Lexi.
+In 2023, I transferred to NAS Key West where I serve as a Tactical Air Controller.
+I had my son, Eli, here and have made plenty of memories with my wife.
+I have spent much of this period focusing on cybersecurity education and certifications.
+I will be leaving the Navy in 2026 and will be working as a Cybersecurity Administrator.
     </div>
   </details>